Men Seeking Help

 It's suicide prevention week and I have been thinking about the high rate of suicide for men.
 Somebody recently asked me why men do not seek help.
-It's a complex answer, but I would say men often do; it's just that it is not always easy to spot.
-In my experiences men - particularly more traditional men - tend to give signals of the need of assistance for reasons related to deteriorating mental wellbeing.
+It's a complex answer but I would say men often do; it's just that it is not always easy to spot.
+In my experiences men - particularly more traditional men - tend to give signals of the need of assistance when experiencing deteriorating mental wellbeing.

 The following may be triggering...

-Non-verbal signaling - for other men verbalising what is happening might be too hard, so may, instead, involve an action.
-An example of this is a client who found it easier to drive into a fence at 30 km an hour as opposed to disclose that he was not functioning well (he then let his sister know he was in an accident and hoped she would ask what happened).
+Non-verbal signaling - for other men verbalising what is happening might be too hard so disclosure may, instead, involve an action.
+An example of this is a client who found it easier to drive into a fence at 30 km an hour as opposed to disclose that he was not functioning well.
+He then let his sister know he was in an accident and hoped she would ask what happened (she did).
 Another client took enough sleeping pills, lay down on the floor of his kitchen and waited for his daughter to arrive (which she did).
-This last example of non-verbal signaling is pretty direct one.
+This last example of non-verbal signaling of a crisis is pretty direct one.

 I hope that somehow this is a useful bit of information to share.